Yugoslav monitor Sava: Romanian campaign

 When the Romanians entered the war on 27 August 1916, the monitors were again at Rustschuk, and were immediately attacked by three improvised torpedo boats operating out of the Romanian river port of Giurgiu.
 The torpedoes that were fired missed the monitors but struck a lighter loaded with fuel.
 Tasked with shelling Giurgiu the following day, the Second Monitor Division, consisting of Bodrog and three other monitors, set fire to oil storage tanks, the railway station and magazines, and sank several Romanian lighters.
 While the attack was underway, the First Monitor Division escorted supply ships back to the Belene anchorage.
 Bodrog and her companions then destroyed two Romanian patrol boats and an improvised minelayer on their way back to Belene.
 This was followed by forays of the Division both east and west of Belene, during which both Turnu Măgurele and Zimnicea were shelled.

 On 2 October 1916, Bodrog and Körös attacked a Romanian pontoon bridge being established across the Danube at Oryahovo, obtaining five direct hits, thus contributing to the defeat of the Romanian Flămânda Offensive.
+Bodrog herself received five hits from the Romanian artillery during the engagement and had to retreat behind the Taban Island to repair her damaged turret.
+News that floating mines were launched by the Romanians forced the monitors to leave and later withdraw to Belene.
 This was followed by action supporting the crossing of Generalfeldmarschall August von Mackensen's Austro-Hungarian Third Army at Sistow.
 Bodrog then wintered at Turnu Severin.

 From 21 February 1917, Bodrog and Körös were deployed as guardships at Brăila.
 On 1 March, Bodrog became stuck in ice at nearby Măcin.
 LSL Guido Taschler took command of Bodrog in 1918.
 That year's spring thaw saw Bodrog, Körös, Szamos, Bosna and several other vessels sent through the mouth of the Danube into the Black Sea as part of Flottenabteilung Wulff (Fleet Division Wulff) under the command of Flottenkapitän (Fleet Captain) Olav Wulff, arriving in Odessa on 12 April.
 On 15 July, she and Bosna sailed to the port of Nikolaev, and from 5 August, Bodrog was stationed at Cherson.
 On 12 September, she returned to Brăila along with other vessels.

 Bodrog was sent to Reni near the mouth of the Danube to protect withdrawing Austro-Hungarian troops, arriving there on 1 October.
 She then sailed upstream, reaching Rustschuk on 11 October, and Giurgiu two days later.
 On 14 October, she was deployed at Lom.
 She was the last Austro-Hungarian monitor to withdraw towards Budapest and was the only one that failed to reach the city.
-On 31 October 1918, Bodrog collided with a sand bank while navigating through heavy fog near Vinča.
+On 31 October 1918, Bodrog collided with a sand bank while navigating through heavy fog near Vinča, and heavy Serbian artillery fire prevented her from being salvaged.
 She was later captured by the Serbian Army.